Two professionals in a meaningful conversation

 ❌ A “certified coach” badge from a portal that does not meet ICF standards

-• A performance evaluation against the ICF Core Competencies
+– A performance evaluation against the ICF Core Competencies, so you know you’re actually meeting a clear standard

 About Catalyst Coach Academy’s Level 1 Program